-Ordinarily, salary negotiations are focused on achieving a short-term financial goal i.e. candidates seek to secure an immediate increase in their current salary.
+Generally, salary negotiations are focused on achieving a short-term financial goal.
+Candidates seek to secure an immediate increase in their current salary.

-When switching jobs at low or mid-level positions, engineers can only negotiate for marginal increases in salary.
-However, when switching companies at high-level positions engineers can negotiate a considerable increase in compensation given that they will then possess the right skills and experience to act as leverage.
+When switching jobs at low or mid-level positions, one can only negotiate for marginal increase in salary.
+However, when switching companies at high-level positions you can negotiate a considerable increase in compensation given that you will then possess the right skills and experience to act as leverage.

 To get to a senior role, though, one has to make significant contributions as they progress up the career ladder.
-FAANG or large tech companies are not the only options for engineers to develop their skills.
-Smaller companies may not be able to match FAANG companies in terms of compensation.
-However, they can provide career advancement opportunities that could lead to a prominent role in a top tech company.
+FAANG or large tech companies are not the only options for you to develop your skills.
+Smaller companies may not be able to match FAANG companies in terms of compensation, but they can provide you with career advancement opportunities that could lead to a prominent role in a top tech company.

-Candidates should analyse roles regardless of money and see if it will enable growth in a big way.
+You should always analyze roles regardless of money and see if it will enable growth in a big way.

 A former student of Interview Kickstart landed an offer from leading tech company, Lyft.
-Although the offer was not monetarily lucrative, the role offered interesting opportunities for growth and advancement.
+Although the offer was not monetarily lucrative, the role offered interesting opportunities for growth.
 Lured by the chance to work on quality projects, he accepted the offer.

-During his four-year tenure at Lyft, he earned promotions that elevated him to a more senior role.
+During his four-year tenure at Lyft, he earned promotions that elevated him to a senior role.
 Besides an accompanying growth in pay, he also received multiple pre-IPO refresher stocks.
 The company eventually went public.
-His base pay grew to be higher than market standards.
+His base pay grew to a range higher than market standards.

 When he eventually decided to switch companies, he landed an offer from Facebook who had to outdo his existing compensation package valued at around $600k.